Lead changed who we are as a people. 1.5 million participants, two continents, confirmed causal.

 Why this is the most uncomfortable finding in lead research.

-Personality changes are different.
-They don't stay in childhood.
+Personality changes are different, because they don't stay in childhood.
 A person with lower agreeableness and conscientiousness and higher neuroticism grows up and makes decisions.
-Votes.
-Manages organizations.
-Raises kids.
-Runs government agencies.
-Conducts research.
-The trait changes do not announce themselves.
+They vote, manage organizations, raise kids, run government agencies, and conduct research.
+The trait changes don't announce themselves.
 They just shape how people operate, at a population level, in ways that feel like free will from the inside.

 The political consequence that nobody wants to name.